Devilla/docs/contract-api-reference/subgraph/queries.md

 }
 ```

-## Get an expiration for an ENS domain
+## Get an expiration for an PNS domain

 ```graphql
 {